selmux/ICS-Security/README.md

 7- ICSFile : A tool to search for ICS file extensions

-8- icsfinder : This tool checks for open ICS ports for a given host .
+8- icsfinder : This tool checks for open ICS ports for a given host

+9- Nmap ICS-OT Scripts : A collection ICS/OT Nmap scripts

  Sulaiman Alhasawi